vivanov-dp/taskslib/docs/Build.md

 - If you want to build and run the tests suite, build the `external-gtest` target first - this will download and build google's gtest/gmock suite in a self-contained subdirectory.
-This project is excluded from the global solution build to save time checking and updating gtest from the internet.
+This target is excluded from the global solution build to save time checking and updating gtest from the internet.
 - Regenerate the build system using CMake.
 This is required to pick up the